ykhdzr/DesignPattern/README.md

 # Wise words :
 1. Design Pattern doesn't go directly into your code, they first go into your BRAIN
 2. Knowing A.P.I.E. doesn't make you a good OO designer
+3. Code duplication is good sign to clean up

 #1.
 Strategy Pattern (B)